 Terrarium Love & Care

-To ensure proper growth and health of your own miniature ecosystem, I'd advise first understanding the requirements of the plants inside.
-Our ready made terrariums that contain multiple plants include species that have been specially selected to reflect similar growing requirements to ensure all plants compliment and continue to grow happily along side each other.
+To ensure proper growth and health of your own miniature ecosystem, it's important to first understand the requirements of the plants inside.
+Our ready-made terrariums contain multiple plant species that have been specially selected to reflect similar growing requirements, to ensure all plants compliment and continue to grow happily alongside each other.

 Terrariums are a great alternative to the traditional potted plant and require less watering.
 They are one of the most sustainable forms of gardening on a micro scale.
 As a general rule of thumb, open terrariums require more frequent watering, whilst closed can go longer periods without, sometimes months at a time.
 Avoid pouring water directly onto the plants as this can saturate them to the point where it can not drain away quickly like normal potted plants, leading to root rot and other fungal issues which is usually a death sentence for plants.
 Use a plant sprayer to mist your terrarium when required.
 After watering, let it air out a little first and then place the lid on.
 This will maximize humidity and conditions reminiscent of the plant's natural habitat.